icedpygui/Rust_Iced_Draw/README.md

 2nd click => rotation ends and curve return for updating.

 The Text widget is different because of need to have a blinking cursor.
-Canvas, at this time, does not have a timed event so the main subscription event is used.
+Canvas does not have a timed event so the main subscription event is used.
 The subscription event is turned on when a Text widget is selected.
-At each tick, the canvas cache is cleared resulting in a redraw.
-Instead of returning pending curve, Pending returns a curve to the main for display.
-Currently, the Text widget is added to the curves hashmap but a later update will have the Text widgets in their own cache to improve performance.
+At each tick, the canvas text cache is cleared resulting in a redraw.
+Pending returns a curve to the main messaging function for display.